rmkubik/rmk-gatsby/src/posts/published/personal-retrospective-2020/index.md

 Looking back on last year's retrospective, I think I was overly focused on being "successful".
 The trouble was that I didn't (and still really don't) know what it means to be "successful".

-This year, I'm planning to focus more on enjoying my own self improvement, and trying to be less overly concerned about mapping out my path to future "success".
+This year, I'm planning to focus more on enjoying my own self improvement process, and trying to be less overly concerned about mapping out my path to future "success".

 ## Preoccupation with productivity

-As I think about the past few years, I think I've been overly concerned with being efficient and always doing the correct thing.
+As I think about the past few years, I was always thinking about being efficient and making the correct next step.
 I believe this obsession started part way through my first job after undergrad.
 It was the first time I found myself reckoning with the fact that it was all on me to make my life mean something.

 This led to me reading a lot of self improvement type books and focusing on being productive.
 At the time, this stuff was great for me.
 I went from being unsatisfied with my lack of direction to gaining a statistic to measure against in "productivity".
 As long as I was getting more things done than before, I would one day become "successful"!

 There are worse things I could've been obsessed with.
 I found a job that I couldn't have imagined when I graduated.
 I've created a lot of projects I'm proud of over the past few years.
 However, its also led me to things like creative burn out and a lack of close relationships.
-I no longer think that "success" is worth the sacrifice.
+I no longer think that my imagined "success" is worth the sacrifice.
 I'm not really convinced its even out there any more.

 ## Looking back at 2019

 This doesn't mean 2019 was a loss.
 I spent the majority of the first part of my year working hard to finish [Wildfire Swap](https://wildfire.fun) in time to show it at the [Seattle Indies Expo](https://six.seattleindies.org/) during PAX West.
-After the event, I realized I was working at an unsustainable rate for an after work project.
+After the event, I realized I had been working at an unsustainable rate for an after work project.

 Since the event I've been taking a lot more time to do other things besides focusing solely on Wildfire Swap.
 Having other projects and activities mixed in has been really healthy for me.

 ### Created lots of little projects and prototypes

 I love to make things.
 When obsessing over a single project I try to push other ideas out of my mind.
 It helps me focus, but I find it therapeutic and rewarding to give in and make little projects.
-I'm sure I've missed some projects, but here's 11 of the ones I made.
+Here's some of the projects I made over the year.

 - [Deved Path](https://deved.netlify.com/).
 A short autobiographica experience showing my path to becoming a developer educator working on TwilioQuest.
 - [Shield OS](https://shield-os.netlify.com/).
 A tiny narrative experiment in the form a computer terminal.